Scattering Spectra Models for Physics: Methods

 \subsubsection{Cross-Spectra between Scattering Channels}

-A scattering transform is computed by cascading modulus of wavelet coefficients and wavelet transforms~\citep{mallatscat,bruna2013invariant}.
-Let us replace $|Wx|^2$ by $|Wx|$ in the selected third and fourth-order wavelet moments described in the previous section.
-The third order moments \eqref{thirwavemo} become $\E\{ |Wx [u,\lambda]|\, Wx [u,\lambda']^* \}.$ Such moments are a priori non-zero if the Fourier transforms of $|Wx[u,\lambda]| = |x \star \psi_\lambda|$ and $Wx[u,\lambda'] = x \star \psi_{\lambda'}$ overlap.
-This is the case if $|\lambda'| < |\lambda|$ as illustrated in Fig.~\ref{FourierSupportalignment}.
-Eliminating the square thus preserves non-zero moments which can capture dependencies between different frequencies $\lambda$ and $\la'$.
-The third order moment estimators given by \eqref{thirwavemo} can thus be replaced by lower cross-correlations between $|Wx|$ and $Wx$ at $|\lambda| \geq |\lambda'|$
+Let us now replace $|Wx|^2$ by $|Wx|$ in the selected third and fourth-order wavelet moments described in the previous section.
+The third order moments \eqref{thirwavemo} become $\E\{ |Wx [u,\la]|\, Wx [u,\la']^* \}.$ Such moments are a priori non-zero if the Fourier transforms of $|Wx[u,\la]| = |x \star \psi_\la|$ and $Wx[u,\la'] = x \star \psi_{\la'}$ overlap.
+This is the case if $|\la'| < |\la|$ as illustrated in Fig.~\ref{fig:FourierSupportalignment}.
+Eliminating the square thus preserves non-zero moments which can capture dependencies between different frequencies $\la$ and $\la'$.
+The third order moment estimators given by \eqref{thirwavemo} can thus be replaced by lower cross-correlations between $|Wx|$ and $Wx$ at $|\la| \geq |\la'|$

 Replacing $|Wx|^2$ by $|Wx|$ in the fourth order wavelet moments \eqref{fourthorder0} amounts to estimating the covariance matrix of wavelet modulus fields $|W x|$.
 As the $u-u'$ dependency of this covariance can also be characterized by a second wavelet transform, this amounts in turn to estimate the covariance of scattering transforms $W|Wx| [u,\lambda,\gamma] = |x \star \psi_{\lambda}| \star \psi_{\gamma} [u]$